ktopcuoglu/gitlab-dbt-analytics/.gitlab/merge_request_templates/dbt Model Migration.md

 ## Submitter Checklist

 For the models being migrated:
-- [ ] All references to staging, meta, or temporary removed
 - [ ] Configuration changes are at the highest level possible
   - Most changes should be in dbt_project.yml
 - [ ] Model level configuration reviewed